 Tibetan Spaniels are charming dogs that are affectionately known as Tibbies.
-They hail from the high mountain regions of the Himalayas where they were originally bred by monks and since they were first introduced to the UK, they have become a popular choice as companion dogs and family pets thanks to their sweet personalities and their adorable looks.
-Today, Tibetan Spaniels are just as popular not only here in the UK, but in many other countries of the world and as always, they are a huge hit at dog shows throughout the world too.
+They hail from the high mountain regions of the Himalayas where they were originally bred by monks and since they were first introduced to the UK they have become a popular choice as companions and family pets thanks to their sweet personalities and adorable looks.

-Tibetan Spaniels are thought to be one of the most ancient breeds to come out of Tibet where they were revered by monks who lived in monasteries in the high, remote mountain regions of the Himalayas.
-They were highly prized as guard dogs thanks to their love of sitting up high so they could watch over everything that was happening far below them.
-However, these little dogs were also prized by the monks for being wonderful companion dogs and they would use them to keep warm during the harsh, winter months.
+Tibetan Spaniels are thought to be one of the most ancient breeds to come out of Tibet where they were revered by monks who lived in monasteries in the high remote mountain regions of the Himalayas.
+They were highly prized watch dogs thanks to their love of sitting up high so they could watch over everything that was happening far below them.
+However these little dogs were also prized by the monks for being wonderful companions and they would use them to keep warm during the harsh winter months.
 It was the monks of Tibet who named them "Little Lion Dogs" because of their charming manes.
 They were often kept along with another Tibetan breed the Lhasa Apso back in ancient times.

 Tibetan Spaniels were among the first of the Tibetan breeds to have been introduced to the UK.
-The first record of a dog was in 1895 when a number of people took an interest in these little dogs.
+The first record of a dog was in 1895 when a number of people started to take an interest in these little dogs.
 It was around this time that people also started breeding them.
-However, with the advent of World War I, breed numbers fell dangerously low, but luckily a female Tibbie was offered as a gift to Lady Wakefield during a visit to India.
+However with the advent of World War I breed numbers fell dangerously low but luckily a female Tibbie was offered as a gift to Lady Wakefield during a visit to India.
 She eventually mated her to another Tibetan Spaniel that had been acquired directly from the monks of Tibet.
 These dogs were to become the foundation stock of all Tibetan Spaniels found in the UK today.

-The Tibetan Spaniel Association was founded in 1957 and breed numbers as well as their popularity grew over the following years and in 1959, the Tibetan Spaniel was recognised by The Kennel Club as a unique breed in its own right and awarded Challenge Certificate status at Championship Shows which included Crufts.
+The Tibetan Spaniel Association was founded in 1957 and breed numbers as well as their popularity grew over the following years.
+Two years later in 1959 the Tibetan Spaniel was recognised by The Kennel Club as a unique breed and awarded Challenge Certificate status at Championship Shows which included Crufts.
 Today these charming little spaniels are a popular sight in the showring too.